 I thought I’d start with something chocolaty and super easy.

+These aren’t your ordinary chocolate truffles made with chocolate and heavy whipping cream.
 My friend got me an ice cream maker for Christmas, and I was reading the recipe book the other day, when it dawned on me that ice cream recipes often start with heavy cream.
 I wondered if I could melt some ice cream an use it to make some truffles.
 So, you know me, I had to give it a try.